epicblockchain/whitepapers/ETC/SHA3/SHA-3_Transition_Whitepaper_Impact_on_Ethereum_Classic_Mining_Hardware_and_Network_Security.md

 Network hashrate and, moreover, network security relies heavily not only on miners but loyal and dedicated miners who truly support the network.
 Changing to [ECIP 1049](https://github.com/ethereumclassic/ECIPs/issues/13) will lead to an increased hashrate, diversity of mining hardware and as the move to ASICs occurs, dedicated hardware for ETC. This will significantly make the ETC network more resilient to GPU attacks.

 The absence of ASICs at the start of the SHA-3 fork should not be a concern to the ETC community.
 ASICs require time and large investments to bring to market thus ASIC providers will require certainty before committing resources.
 The rewards from mining along with coin emission rate definitely makes ASICs an attractive option.
 With [ECIP 1049](https://github.com/ethereumclassic/ECIPs/issues/13)’s current timeline, there is adequate time and existing hashrate to support the network until the arrival of ASICs.
-Both GPUs and FPGAs will be used to mine SHA-3, at the inception of SHA-3 on Block 11M, which will act as a bridge until ASIC adoption.
+Both GPUs and FPGAs will be used to mine SHA-3, at the inception of SHA-3 on Block 11.5M (million), which will act as a bridge until ASIC adoption.

 ## Algorithm, SHA-3 or Keccak